helle253/notes/notes/books/fossil-legends-of-the-first-americans.md

 ---
-title: "Fossil Legends of the First Americans"
+title: 'Fossil Legends of the First Americans'
 ---

 Woah, Ben Franklin was a noted paleontologist???
 Interesting how many famous seminal Americans were ALSO avid dinosaur guys.